pachyderm/pachyderm/doc/docs/master/how-tos/create-pipeline.md

 # Create a Pipeline

-Pipelines are computational entities that run your code.
-A standard pipeline injects data from an input repository into your code, runs your code against that data, and places the results into an output repository within the Pachyderm file system.
+A Pachyderm ipeline is transformation step that reads data from one or more input repositories, runs your code, and places the results into an output repository within the Pachyderm file system.
 To create a pipeline, you need to define a pipeline specification in the JSON or YAML file format.

 This is a simple example of a Pachyderm pipeline specification: